alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 * and 4 organizers.

 For a grand total of 644 attendants.
+A few of them only came to the workshop by @substack, so on Saturday we were just above 600 people.

-Total income from tickets is very close to €30k.
+Total income from tickets is €29.9k, which we will round as €30k.
 We used
 [Koliseo]
 as a payment platform, which was a very good choice: support was excellent, and the €1800 commission is quite low.
-All in all, we earned €28k from tickets.
+All in all, we earned very close to €28k from tickets.

-### Sponsorships

-All in all we counted with 22 sponsors, that have provided a total of €23,950
-(which we will round and abbreviate as €24k).

-Many sponsors also paid in kind.
-For instance paying for speaker trips

-The estimated combined value of these payments is €11.5k.

-for a grand total of €35.5k.

-### Venue

-The venue chosen by the team was the conference center Pablo VI, the same used for SpainJS '13 (which I happened to attend).

-### Communication

-A large part of the success of a conference depends on communication: marketing, broadcasting, streaming, audio/visuals.

-### Speakers

 ### Taxes